The Kasner Charitable Trust

 Historical Funding Patterns Suggest:

-- Strong preference for organizations with clear educational or religious purposes
+- Strong preference for organisations with clear educational or religious purposes

 - Significant support for institutions in Israel